shabil15/timer-app/README.md

 - **Database**: The app uses MongoDB to store each store's timer data, ensuring that each store's product page shows the correct timers.
 - **Security**: Secure storage of timers using OAuth and MongoDB.
-- **Performance**: Ensure that the timers are loaded asynchronously via AJAX to minimize any potential delay in page load times.
+- **Performance**: Ensure that the timers are loaded asynchronously via fetch to minimize any potential delay in page load times.

 ---

-## License

-This project is licensed under the MIT License.